 What is the way forward for Employers?

-Recruiting and retaining the right talent should be the top priority of any company that wants to survive the global talent war, especially Tech industry.
+Recruiting and retaining the right talent should be the top priority of any company that wants to survive the global talent war, especially the Tech industry.

 - Be intentional: Organizations need to become more intentional and go deep in their recruitment strategy.
 Internal referrals are not enough for a vacant tech position.
 Take the message out there, and create awareness that your company is hiring for tech roles.
 Use those new work perks to create brand awareness, Interswitch included new work perks, the message was put out.
 Candidates want to work with firms with good brand reputations.